khoitsma/documentation-mathpax/doc/unmix_func_source.md

         return "Function error"

 def stats_X(x, n, decimal_places=3):
-    """Return a list of lists couting and comparing number of runs with each possible length
+    """Return a list of lists counting and comparing number of runs with each possible length

     :param x: integer number of values per run
     :param n: integer number of runs